Comment (computer programming): Extend language syntax

-Stress relief
+Relieve stress

-Sometimes programmers will add comments as a way to relieve stress by commenting about development tools, competitors, employers, working conditions, or the quality of the code itself.
-The occurrence of this phenomenon can be easily seen from online resources that track profanity in source code.
+To relieve stress or attempt humor, sometimes programmers add comments about the quality of the code, tools, competitors, employers, working conditions, or other arguably unprofessional topics – sometimes using profanity.

 Normative views

 There are various normative views and long-standing opinions regarding the proper use of comments in source code.
 Some of these are informal and based on personal preference, while others are published or promulgated as formal guidelines for a particular community.

 Need for comments

 Experts have varying viewpoints on whether, and when, comments are appropriate in source code.
 Some assert that source code should be written with few comments, on the basis that the source code should be self-explanatory or self-documenting.
 Others suggest code should be extensively commented (it is not uncommon for over 50% of the non-whitespace characters in source code to be contained within comments).

 In between these views is the assertion that comments are neither beneficial nor harmful by themselves, and what matters is that they are correct and kept in sync with the source code, and omitted if they are superfluous, excessive, difficult to maintain or otherwise unhelpful.

 Comments are sometimes used to document contracts in the design by contract approach to programming.